NickSanches/HomepageDiscord/README.md

 # HomepageDiscord

-Projeto simples onde recriei de forma simples a Homepage do discord, utilizando apenas HTML e CSS.
+Simple project where I recreated the discord Homepage in a simple way, using only HTML and CSS.